ethanjli/pallet-example-planktoscope-wio/README.md

-# pallets-env
+# pallet-standard
-The standard configuration of Pallet package deployments for the PlanktoScope software distribution
+The standard configuration of Forklift package deployments for PlanktoScopes

 ## Introduction

-pallets-env is a [Forklift](https://github.com/PlanktoScope/forklift) environment specifying the standard configuration of [Pallet](https://github.com/PlanktoScope/pallets) package deployments for the PlanktoScope software distribution.
+pallet-standard is a [Forklift](https://github.com/PlanktoScope/forklift) pallet specifying the standard configuration of Forklift package deployments for the PlanktoScope software distribution.

 ## Usage